reggietheroman/jsonapi-typeorm-sandbox/README.md

 This project uses [Nest](https://github.com/nestjs/nest) and is a sandbox for typeORM as well as nestjs/json-api.

-Typeorm, nestjs/typeorm, nestjs-json-api and nestjs-json-api-typeorm.
+Typeorm, @nestjs/typeorm, nestjs-json-api and nestjs-json-api-typeorm.

+@nestjs/swagger is included for API documentation.

+@nestjs/config is included for .env variables.

 ## Project setup